The Division Bell Tour

 The Division Bell Tour was the final concert tour by the English rock band Pink Floyd, held in 1994 to support their album The Division Bell.
-Pink Floyd disbanded after the tour.
+Pink Floyd went on indefinite hiatus after the tour eventually disbanding officially in 2008 with the death of Richard Wright.
 Recordings were released on the 1995 live album Pulse.

 History

 Pink Floyd spent most of March 1994 rehearsing in a hangar at Norton Air Force Base in California and a soundstage at Universal Studios Florida.
 The Division Bell Tour was promoted by the Canadian musician Michael Cohl and became the highest-grossing tour in rock music history to that date.
 Pink Floyd played the entirety of their 1973 album The Dark Side of the Moon in some shows.
 They first played the whole of The Dark Side of the Moon on 15 July at the Pontiac Silverdome in Pontiac, Michigan, which was the first time since 1975 it was played.

 The concerts featured even more special effects than the previous tour, including two custom designed airships.
 Three stages leapfrogged around North America and Europe, each 180 ft long and featuring a 130 ft arch resembling the Hollywood Bowl venue.
 All in all, the tour required 700 tons of steel carried by 53 articulated trucks, a crew of 161 people and an initial investment of US$4 million plus US$25 million of running costs just to stage.
 This tour played to over 5 million people in 68 cities; each concert gathered an average audience of 45,000.

 The shows are documented by the Pulse album, video and DVD.
 The final concert of the tour on 29 October 1994 turned out to be the final full-length Pink Floyd performance, and the last time Pink Floyd played live before their one-off 18-minute reunion with Roger Waters at Live 8 on 2 July 2005, their first live appearance as a quartet in 24 years since The Wall Tour (1980–1981), as well as their last before Richard Wright's death in 2008.